A Border Crossing: Wooler to Kirk Yetholm11th December 2011

 After all the descent, some of it a steep, I was on a track leading to Kirknewton but continuing in the opposite direction towards Torleehouse.
 As it kept going beneath Newton Tors, the track became a path and it now was late afternoon.
 The countryside was tranquil as I travelled along the valley floor travel with encounters with tree cover contrasting with those heather-carpeted moors that I crossed earlier.

 After crossing fields and passage through a wood, I found myself on tarmac again at Hethpool and also keeping an eye on the time of day.
 Early anxieties about not making as much progress as I might have liked were replaced with satisfaction in having got as far as I did.
 Hethpool may be like many places in these pretty parts, a mere collection of houses, but it was a good place to assess how long I had left to walk.
-As I did so, I wasn’t alone because there were folk changing footwear at their cars, no doubt after a walk and who could blame them for that.
+As I did so, I wasn’t alone because folk were changing footwear at their cars, no doubt after a walk and who could blame them for that.
 In fact, I am tempted to return to savour more around there myself.

-Tarmac was to take me all of the way to Elsdonburn, first on a public road and then on a farm one.
-Seeing the way that I covering ground along these was yet more encouragement and there was some scenery around me to enjoy too.
+Tarmac was to take me all the way to Elsdonburn, first on a public road and then on a farm one.
+Seeing the way that I was covering ground along these was yet more encouragement and there was some scenery around me to enjoy too.
 The road to Trowupburn became another point to note how far lay ahead of me while also offering another excuse to return for future wanderings; this part of Northumberland is in no way short on possibilities.
-Planning would be needed due to the isolation but isn’t it always thus?
+Planning would be needed due to the isolation, but isn’t it always thus?

 A surprise was in store for me at Elsdonburn in the form of a flock of sheep blocking my way.
 Though I didn’t like disturbing the creatures, there was nothing for it but to stick to the right of way even if it caused a fair share of racket and I wasn’t far from a farmhouse.
 Thankfully, no cross words were said to me or no lectures on the inconvenience of obstructed rights of way needed in reply.
-Bringing rancour and confrontation is not why I got wandering though countryside so I continued on my way glad be past that obstruction.
+Bringing rancour and confrontation is not why I got wandering though countryside so I continued on my way glad to be past that obstruction.

 After that, there was the matter of crossing the border ridge with legs that already had carried me quite a way; the pace was going to be steady from here on to Kirk Yetholm.
 Careful attention was mandated until I reached Tupple’s Sike, the stream crossing preceding the last major ascent of the day.
 First, lush pasture was obscuring the line of the trail on Scaldhill Shank and I didn’t want to do any more trampling than was necessary.
 Then, there was a narrow path weaving a less than obvious line through the ensuing wood with waymarks on trees keeping me from straying.

 Once beyond the wood, it was time to scale the steep slopes of Eccles Cairn after crossing of Tupple’s Sike.
-After the gradient eased, the top of Eccles Cairn might have been tempted me but I decided against it in favour of passing the welcome sign marking the England-Scotland border; there may only have been ten metres of ascent needed but getting to Kirk Yetholm took greater priority.
+After the gradient eased, reaching the top of Eccles Cairn might have tempted me, but I decided against it in favour of passing the welcome sign marking the England-Scotland border; there may only have been ten metres of ascent needed but getting to Kirk Yetholm took greater priority.
 For all the effort expended in reaching it, the crossing into Scotland was a simple gateway in a wall.

 With a not so gradual descent down grass-carpeted slopes ahead of me, I took a little rest before setting off to join the Pennine Way; St. Cuthbert’s Way follows its course for the last stretch to Kirk Yetholm.
 With much of the height lost, Green Humbleton (a name that hearkened back to the start of the hike) was rounded with Sheilknowe Burn below the narrow path that now conveyed me.
 Crossing the burn got me to the car park where I stopped a while before crossing one last height of the day.
 Having a downhill stroll would have been my desire after the miles that I had walked the slopes that I had crossed but that hummock did make the world seem very away by the banks of the Sheilknowe Burn.
 Not much was stirring in Kirk Yetholm when I reached it so I headed towards my lodgings for the night.
 All that was on my mind was to rest after the miles travelled since leaving Wooler and more miles of walking were to follow the next day.